MSDEVMTL/GlobalAzureBootcamp-2019/Lab7/README.md

 ![gablogo][gablogo]

-# Lab 7 - TBD
+# Lab 7 - Security - KeyVault

 ## Goal

-For this part of the bootcamp, we'll welcome and present an introduction of what to expect during the day.
+Add a KeyVault to the ARM tempalte. migrate the API and storage keys to the keyvauls.
+Use the keyvault instead of the keys  in the ARM template and application.

 ## Let's code!